aksommerville/fullmoon4/README.md

 - - [ ] Bury some treasure.
 You just got a shovel and compass, let's use them!
 - [ ] Desert.
 Some dead space in the middle, do something with it.
 - [ ] Steppe.
 Needs some hazards.
 A new seamonster for the north.
+- [ ] Steppe is ridiculously easy if you get the broom first.
+Are we confident that that's not likely?
+Maybe broom should go back there.
+- [ ] Need to lead more, to the bell.
+Not obvious at all.
+- [ ] I still think farming is not obvious enough.
+- [ ] Nerf the shovel puzzle a little.
 - [ ] Gameplay should now be complete.

 ### Final graphics, etc. Finish before 1 September.

+- [ ] Magic school: Toy castle, door opens when you cast spell of opening.
 - [ ] bucklock: Fireworks, sound effect, when unlocking.
 - [x] Caves: Illumination sprite so the doors show up while dark.
 - [ ] Village/forest boundary, need big tree on the village side.